Australia’s safest child car seats for 2021 revealed

 Age of use: Capsules are generally for use from birth to at least six months; however, some are available for use from birth to 12 months.

-Parents are spoilt for choice in this category, with nine seats receiving four-stars and above as a protection rating.
+Parents are spoilt for choice in this category, with eleven seats receiving four-stars and above as a protection rating.
 Remember that kids should keep using a booster for as long as possible, at least until they can pass the five-step test for good seatbelt fit.

 Age of use: Four years to at least seven years old.
 There are also booster seats that children can use until they are at least 10 years old.